If you’re lucky enough to have access to fresh garden Roma tomatoes, this Tomato Tart with Gruyère is a recipe you don’t want to miss!

 I first baked this tart recipe when I was making dinner for some friends going through a kitchen remodel.
 I wanted to add something else to the menu.
 What is more summery than a recipe using fresh tomatoes?
 This Tomato Tart with Gruyère exceeded my expectations.
 With its crispy crust and wonderfully flavorful tomato filling, it would be wonderful any time of the day!

-If you have fresh garden tomatoes, this tomato tart will be pure bliss.
+• If you have fresh garden tomatoes, this tomato tart will be pure bliss.
 But I bet it’s pretty darned tasty even with decent off-season tomatoes.
 Meaty Romas are perfect, but any tomato will do.
-PRO-Tip: Just make sure to let your slices drain on a couple of layers of paper towels so there’s no excess juice to water down your filling.

 Slice of Tomato Gruyere Tart on a white plate with a red handle fork